 There is one fundamental thing you need to remember when you negotiate with the lender.
 The business model of the major banks and lenders is not about owning properties or selling properties.
 They lend you the money for your properties on the premise that you can return the principal plus the agreed interests.

 Thus, within reasons, banks will try their best to negotiate with you, and accommodate your needs, so they can avoid having to sell your properties.
 And if all things failed, and they have to force sell your properties, you can be sure it means they believe it is too late, and they do not see you recovering from your debts, and they will not be the happiest person.
 It is a business transaction to them, without any emotions attached.
-If they have to take possession, you can be sure they will but their best team to do it, in the shortest time possible and with the highest possible fees, interest rates and charges.
+If they have to take possession, you can be sure they will put their best team to do it, in the shortest time possible and with the highest possible fees, interest rates and charges.

 Can Buyers Advocates help you avoid Repossession?